Strippit Bubble Memory Fixes Strippit_Bubble_Memory_Fixes

 of Machine are Removed,

-When this is done Correctly, the 2 Electronics Cabinets are Isolated from the
+When this is done Correctly, the 2 Electronics Cabinets are Isolated from

-Shock & Vibration of Punching because they are "Floating Free" on Rubber
+Shock & Vibration of Punching because they are "Floating Free" on

-Barry-Mounts Away from the Machine Frame.
+Rubber Barry-Mounts Away from Machine Frame.

 Failure to Install Correctly Machine & Cabinets will lead to Many Control